Myth: The Product Backlog is Maintained Exclusively by the Product Owner

 - Organize ‘Product Discovery Workshops’ where you invite everyone on the Scrum Team to collaborate on the creation and ordering of items on the Product Backlog.
 But keep in mind that these kinds of workshops work best when they are not required and people can ‘opt-in’ with their participation;

-- When using digital tools like JIRA, reduce restrictions to who can change the Product Backlog and include the Development Team.
+- When using digital tools like JIRA, reduce restrictions to who can change the Product Backlog and include the Developers.
 If only the Product Owner can do this, you are only reinforcing this myth.
 Instead, make work agreements about what kind of changes the Development Team can make on their own and what level of communication with the Product Owner is desired;

 - As a Scrum Master, make sure to emphasize that the Scrum Framework offers a sensible approach for reducing the risk of work.
 Don’t explain the Scrum Framework, its roles, its rules, and its events as if you’re quoting the bible.
 Myths like these start popping up when people only understand the rules, not the purpose behind them;

 - If you’re a fan of Liberating Structures — like we are — you have access to an awesome repository of microstructures to trigger exactly the kind of collaboration we’re looking for.
 You can use Ecocycle Planning or Min Specs with the Scrum Team to clean up and order the Product Backlog.
 Or use structures like 1–2–4-ALL, TRIZ, and 25/10 Crowd Sourcing to generate ideas.
 Or invite the Scrum Team to work together to craft product strategies with Critical Uncertainties;